runxel/GDL-sublime/README.md

 }
 ```

+#### Don't like the theme?
+Don't worry.
+Go to the [ththeme-editor](http://tmtheme-editor.herokuapp.com/) and select one of the two themes as start and make one which satisfies you!

 ### Auto completion + Snippets
 You may have to force the auto completion via <kbd>ctrl</kbd> + <kbd>space</kbd>.
 Also some Snippets are now on board.
 Try it out!
 Type in: `comline` and then press <kbd>TAB ↹</kbd>.